dzintars/infra/docs/ansible/errors.md

 Resolved by adding `sudo: yes` in Ansible module.

-## Guest VMs does not automatically boot second time
+### Guest VMs does not automatically boot second time

-To boot hem, i should launch them mannually.
-Not a big deal, but would likt to solve this.
+To boot them, i should launch them mannually.
+Not a big deal, but would like to solve this.
 Currently i have no solution and it's low priority.

 ```sh
 ping oauth-openshift.apps.ocp.example.com